rsimon/mini-gazetteer/README.md

 quattroshapes and GeoNames into the `source-data` folder first (instructions are [here](https://github.com/rsimon/mini-gazetteer/blob/master/source-data/README.md)), and then run `python convertSourceData.py`.

+## And What Now?

+Once you have the data file, one thing you may want to do with it is to set up an HTTP search endpoint.
+An ultra-quick solution to achieve this is to download and install the Open Source search server [ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/guide/current/_installing_elasticsearch.html), and use a nifty command-line utility called [stream2es](https://github.com/elastic/stream2es) to batch-upload the file.
+If you're on Linux, the command should look something like this:

+`cat places.json.txt | stream2es stdin --target http://localhost:9200/gazetteer/place`

 ## License Info

 Really not much to license here, except for a few lines of Python code.
 But consider things